 1/2 to 2/3 cup sugar (use 1/2 cup if you don’t want it as sweet; 2/3 cup if you do!)

 1 1/3 cup AP flour

 two big pinches of sea or kosher salt

 1 tablespoon baking powder

 Preheat oven to 350Â°.

 In a medium size bowl, combine the half stick of butter, eggs, vanilla extract, and the bananas.
 Using a fork, mash up the banana until it’s mostly mush — you can have little chunks of fruit, but you want it to be mostly mashed.
+Add in the sugar.
 Next, using a whisk, vigorously beat the wet ingredients together until the mixture has thickened and seems like it has increased in volume.
 This will help create a lighter, fluffier bread later on.
 The sugar should be completely dissolved, and the banana well dispersed throughout the mixture.
 Set aside.

 Combine the flour, salt, baking powder, and cinnamon in a small bowl.
 Stir together with a fork.
 Add the dry ingredients into the egg and sugar mixture, then using a spatula, gently fold together until the flour is just incorporated.
 Do not overmix — this will develop gluten and make the bread tougher.